bartkessels/GetIt/readme.md

 - Custom time-out
 - Saving / opening a request
     - The response will be saved as well for offline usage
-- Reduce MainWindow class by refactoring multiple methods to other Widgets

 There are some things we want get up and running to make life easier for the developers of GetIt, mostly for distributing the application.

-- Setup an automated CD pipeline
 - Setup CI for Windows machine
-- Setup Travis to generate test-coverage report
 - Setup GUI test framework

 ## 4. Required packages